vegaprotocol/vega/.github/ISSUE_TEMPLATE/feature_ticket.md

 I want (what - the action to be performed / made possible) So that (why - the goal/result/value it achieves to the user/actor or the business)

-** API Calls
-A list of the API calls that are needed for this feature, written in an implementation-agnostic format:

-- "Get a list of widgets, categorised by X", rather than "GET /widgets?category=X"

 # Tasks
 A checklist of the tasks that are needed to develop the feature and meet the accceptance criteria and feature test scenarios.
 Ideally, tasks would reflect the pull requests likely to be created when developing the feature.